How to Remove Warts Naturally

 Garlic works for both small and big warts, but for the latter, it can take one or two months for them to disappear completely.
 You just need patience and persistence.

 As banana peels contain salicylic acid, they can help dry out warts.
 Cut a piece of the peel from a banana and put the inside part of it on the wart.
-Secure it with a piece of tape before going to sleep at night.
+Secure it with a piece of tape before going to bed.
 You can change the bandage once or twice a day and repeat the treatment until the wart disappears.